-Sources of emotional help when you have advanced cancer
+Coping with feelings when you have advanced cancer

 Counsellors are trained to listen and help people deal with difficult situations.
 They may be able to help you find your own solutions to the problems you’re facing.
 This can be very helpful, as cancer can affect many aspects of your life.
 Talking to someone who is supportive and not personally involved in your situation can also help those close to you.

+However supportive your family and friends are, you may find it useful to spend some time with people who are going through a similar experience to you.
 There are many support groups for people with cancer and their relatives.
-Most have been started by someone who felt the need to meet other people in a similar situation, and others are attached to hospitals.
+Most have been set up by someone who wanted to meet other people in a similar situation, and others are attached to hospitals.
 Some hospital cancer units or hospices have day centres or drop-in facilities for outpatients.

 Back to top

 However, sometimes feelings of anxiety and depression start to affect your ability to deal with everything that’s happening to you.
 In this case, your GP or hospital specialist may be able to prescribe antidepressants, anxiety-reducing drugs or sleeping pills.
 These can help you cope with your situation.